 Many of the protections that buyers and renters of residential real estate enjoy rarely apply to renters of commercial real estate.

-For example, commercial real estate usually isn't covered by rent control laws, nor does it carry with it an implied warranty of habitability (because people generally won't be living in it).
+For example, commercial real estate normally isn't covered by rent control laws, nor does it carry with it an implied warranty of habitability (because people typically won't be living in it).
 Furthermore, it also doesn't come with a covenant of quiet enjoyment.
 However, some of the most basic legal protections (such as laws against fraud, and concealment of defects) apply in both the commercial and residential context.

-Financing: Some small businesses in West Fargo, North Dakota find it necessary, at some point, to purchase a piece of real estate, for various reasons.
+Financing: Some small businesses in Wahpeton, North Dakota find it necessary, at some point, to purchase a piece of real estate, for various reasons.
 However, most owners of small to medium-sized businesses can't afford to make a real estate purchase up front, with the cash they have on hand.
 Simply put, very few people have hundreds of thousands of dollars just sitting in the bank.
 One solution to this is a mortgage, which is similar to most other types of secured loans: a bank lends you money, and you put up some piece of property as collateral, so the bank has some security in the event of default.
-With a mortgage, however, the property being purchased with the loan also secures the loan, allowing the bank to foreclose on it in case the buyer defaults.
+With a mortgage, however, the property being purchased with the loan also secures the loan, permitting the bank to foreclose on it in case the buyer defaults.

 Concealment of Defects: Sellers and lessors of commercial real estate are under a duty to disclose any defects in the property which might impact the buyer's decision to purchase it, such as water damage, mold, or other structural problems.
 These defects are quite common, and the buyer has a right to know about them.
 If the seller doesn't disclose these defects, where they exist, the buyer can sue for any harm this causes.

-Can a West Fargo, North Dakota Attorney Help?
+Can a Wahpeton, North Dakota Attorney Help?